Frequently Asked Questions

 -

-Most testing will be done at a local lab or imaging facility near you and some of this may be directly covered by your insurance.
+Most testing will be done at a local lab or imaging facility near you and be directly covered by your insurance.

-There is some testing that I know insurance will almost definitely not cover.
+There are a few tests that insurance may not cover.
 In these cases, although I can not guarantee charges from an outside facility, I can provide information about the fees that they have set.
+Generally these tests are in the range of $80-350.

 I will always consider cost/benefit when prioritizing testing and will try to help get prior authorization for testing when possible.